tonggege001/MyGAN/readme.md

 The following is font2font.
 Without categorical loss, the model can only generated just one style.
 It is similar to auto-encoder.
 This model is just a demo which doesn't show the power of cGAN.
 ![](images/2.png)

 The following is edge2dog which is similay to edge2cat.
 I take patchGAN strategy and L1 regularization with 0.1 penalty.
-The right corner is the original images, beside which is the generated dog by my model.
+The right corner is the original images, beside which the dog is generated from my model.
 ![](images/3.png)